2-3%

 The BLS reported a 3.3% CPI-U increase for the 12 months ending March 2026.
 A raise below that can feel like a pay cut in real purchasing power.

-Mercer reported a 3.2% average 2026 merit increase budget and a 3.5% total salary increase budget.
+Major compensation surveys commonly report average 2026 merit increase budgets around 3.2% and total salary increase budgets around 3.5%.
 Raises above that range usually need clear performance, retention, or promotion justification.

 Sources: BLS Consumer Price Index and Mercer 2026 salary increase budget survey.